 We only accept PhD students with specialization in areas in which the core faculty have expertise.
-These areas include phonetics/phonology, first and second language acquisition, sociolinguistics, Hispanic linguistics, and Teachers of English to Speakers of Other Languages (TESOL).
+These areas include phonetics/phonology, second language acquisition, sociolinguistics, Hispanic linguistics, and Teachers of English to Speakers of Other Languages (TESOL).
+Students can receive training in statistical modeling and data science.
 Because PhD students follow highly individualized programs and work closely with their professors, only a limited number of applicants can be admitted to the doctoral program at a time.

 Besides previous training in linguistics, the major substantive criteria for admission are evidence of excellent potential for doctoral-level study in linguistics and a good fit between the applicant's scholarly interests and those of relevant faculty members.
 Applicants for the PhD program must submit samples of their best written work in linguistics in support of their application.
 Without such supporting evidence, admission is very unlikely.
 For more information on the application process and requirements, please refer to the application process.

 The School of Arts and Sciences requires a minimum of 72 credits beyond the baccalaureate for a PhD degree; credits earned for the MA will of course count toward this total.
 Students who received their MA degree in the department can normally use all earned credits toward the PhD degree; entering students may transfer a maximum of 30 credits, provided the course work is the equivalent of that taught in the department.
 In the rare case of a student entering without the equivalent of the linguistics core courses for the MA in applied linguistics, those courses must first be completed.